Learning Deductive Reasoning from Synthetic Corpus based on Formal Logic: Preliminaries: Formal Logic

 \section{Preliminaries: Formal Logic}

 Let us consider the following single-step deductive reasoning: This deduction step derives the conclusion, written under the bar, from the two premises.
 Next, consider another step: In this step, one of the premises (i.e., ``If the Earth revolves around the sun, the Earth does not have seasons'') is false.
 However, \textit{if the premise had been true}, we can still derive the conclusion.
 Thus, in formal logic, this step is still valid the same as \Cref{eq:argument:first}.
-We can abstract \cref{eq:argument:first,eq:argument:second} using symbols as: The deduction step of this form is called \textit{modus ponens}.
+We can abstract \cref{eq:argument:first,eq:argument:second} into a deduction rule as: The deduction rule of this form is called \textit{modus ponens}.